roots/bud/README.md

 ## Overview

-A Javascript build tools framework combining the best parts of Laravel Mix and Symfony Encore.
+A webpack framework combining the best parts of Laravel Mix and Symfony Encore.

 ## Installation